Depression After Car Accident: What You Need To Know

 - Don’t try to “tough it out”: this mental condition may be symptoms of a far more serious injury that may even become fatal if you don’t seek treatment right away.
 As a lawyer, I’ve seen so many instances where people felt like they didn’t want to “complain,” but within days or weeks what they thought would be a minor injury or something that would go away becomes far more serious.

 - Talk to an attorney who is experienced at helping people injured in car accidents.
-Most experienced lawyers have helped people suffering from depression after a car accident.
+Most experienced personal injury lawyers have helped people suffering from depression after a car accident.
 The initial call is always free so at the very least you will be informed as to what your insurance company is responsible to pay and what medical help and wage loss you are entitled to.
 An attorney can also help you review your medical records as well as the treatment and care you’re receiving to make sure bills are getting paid and they will use a car accident settlement calculator to help you assess what your case might be worth if your pain and disability was caused by another driver’s negligence or carelessness.

 - Tell your auto insurance company about your depression after a car accident.
 If you live in Michigan, make sure to include this in your application for No-Fault benefits, which is also referred to as your “written notice of injury” – which must be given to your No-Fault auto insurance company “within 1 year after the accident.”
 (MCL 500.3145(1) and (4))